Mir-192/215 microRNA precursor

 regulatory roles through complementarity to mRNA.

-mir-192 and mir-215 are thought to be positive regulators of p53, a human tumour suppressor.
-They are also overexpressed in gastric cancer, and could be used as biomarkers or therapeutic targets.
+mir-192 and mir-215 are overexpressed in gastric cancer, and could be used as biomarkers or therapeutic targets.
 It has also been suggested that mir-192 could be used as a biomarker for drug-induced liver damage.

 miR-215 and miR-192 are also both implicated in major depressive disorder.
 Small-RNA sequencing reveals upregulated expression for both miR-215 and miR-192 in the synaptosomes derived from the dorsolateral prefrontal cortex of MDD subjects.